 Behavioral surveys conducted in Yap, Pohnpei and Chuuk with young people through 2006-2010 confirm that sexual encounters amongst young people were often high risk activities.
-These included sex in exchange for goods and money, (some) male to male sexual contact, forced sex, having multiple partners and not using condoms.
+These included sex in exchange for goods and money,

-&lt;sup>16 There have been two surveys in Chuuk, the 2006 Survey identified young people within a broader group on the Pattiw islands; the second identified young people within a broader group of women who engage in the exchange of sex for goods or money.
+&lt;sup>13There have been two surveys in Chuuk, the 2006 Survey identified young people within a broader group on the Pattiw islands; the second identified young people within a broader group of women who engage in the exchange of sex for goods or money.